 And for the family who misses her, new hope that after nearly six years of searching and praying, she might finally be found.

-Ashley Summers, 14 at the time, disappeared from the same neighborhood as Amanda Berry, Gina DeJesus and Michele Knight.
+Ashley Summers, 14 at the time, disappeared from the same neighborhood as Berry, DeJesus and Knight.

 All the girls were around the same age.
-Berry was a day shy of her 17th birthday in 2003, DeJesus was 14 when she disappeared in 2004.
+Berry was a day shy of her 17th birthday in 2003 and DeJesus was 14 when she disappeared in 2004.
 Knight, now 32, disappeared in 2002.

-Linda Summers, Ashley's stepgrandmother, says the family has gotten through "by supporting each other, a lot of prayer … that's the best you can do."
+Linda Summers, Ashley's stepgrandmother, said the family has gotten through "by supporting each other, a lot of prayer … that's the best you can do."

 There is no official word on whether Ashley's disappearance is connected.
-And Linda Summers says, to her knowledge, she did not know the other women.
+And Linda Summers said, to her knowledge, she did not know the other women.